 - Ensures security of location.

-- Provides information to the MDS Foundation for newsworthy items, as required.
+- Provides information to the MDS Alliance for newsworthy items, as required.

 - One meeting per month (approx. two hours/month)